-The most difficult thing about learning to tattoo is finding personalised answers and feedback.
+The most difficult thing about learning to tattoo is finding personalized feedback that actually answers your questions.
 While there is a ton of information available on the internet, sometimes a general “How-to” video just isn’t going to cut it.

-Most new artists turn to their favorite tattoo questions forum and hope someone will answer and give them the answer they need.
+Most new artists turn to their favorite tattoo questions forum hoping someone will answer and give them the information they need.
 But there’s no guarantee an answer will ever show up (let alone in the next few hours).

 Tattooing 101's Online Forum

-Starting in 2012, Tattooing 101's Help Me Tattoo Forum is the largest and most active online tattooing forum for beginner & aspiring artists.
-With over 10,000 members, this community sees plenty of activity throughout the day, so you can expect to find artists posting & giving feedback on art, as well as discussing the latest techniques and equipment.
+Created in 2012, Tattooing 101's Help Me Tattoo Forum is now the largest and most active online tattooing forum for beginner & aspiring artists.
+With over 10,000 members, this community sees plenty of activity throughout the day, so you can expect to find artists posting & giving feedback on art, as well as discussing the latest techniques , tattoo news, and tattoo machines.

-We prefer this better than Facebook and Reddit as it's easier to track threads, and direct messaging allows our artists to better connect with one another and make lifelong friends.
+We prefer this forum over Facebook and Reddit because it's easier to track threads, and direct messaging allows our artists to better connect with one another and make lifelong friends.
 For us, half the journey is about community!

-Different categories and topics are clearly labelled so you can find what you’re looking for quickly.
-Best of all, it's free to join
+Different categories and topics are clearly labeled so you can find what you’re looking for quickly.
+Best of all, it's free to join.